ananyachadha/stats112/README.md

 clean "return $/MW" column to just be binary buy or sell if it's positive or negative predict buy or sell given input variables

+5- CombinedMLPipeline.ipynb is where the magic happens!
-5- Combine.ipynb to combine ALL files 1-4 to create a for loop to iterate through many nodes.
+Here we combine ALL files 1, 2, and 4 to create a for loop to iterate through many nodes.